Genocidal massacre

 The term genocidal massacre was introduced by Leo Kuper (1908–1994) to describe incidents which have a genocidal component but are committed on a smaller scale when they are compared to genocides such as the Rwandan genocide.
 Others such as Robert Melson, who also makes a similar differentiation, class genocidal massacres as "partial genocide".

 Definitions

-This is a list of scholarly definitions of genocide massacre, a phrase coined by Leo Kuper.
+This is a list of scholarly definitions of genocidal massacre, a phrase coined by Leo Kuper.

 Kuper argued that it is important to retain the basic concept of genocidal murder, that it is not helpful to create entirely new definitions when there exists an internationally recognized definition and a Genocide Convention that might provide the basis for some effective action, ... he argued that basically all mass killing is genocide, but at the same time the word massacre can be added to convey a more limited range of mass killing.